A Neural Tangent Kernel Perspective of GANs: Conclusion

-\paragraph{Contributions.} Leveraging the theory of infinite-width neural networks, we proposed a framework of analysis of GANs explicitly modeling a large variety of discriminator architectures.
-We show that the proposed framework models more accurately GAN training compared to prior approaches by deriving properties of the trained discriminator.
-We demonstrate the analysis opportunities of the proposed modelization by further studying specific GAN losses and architectures, both theoretically and empirically, notably using our GAN analysis toolkit that we release publicly.
+Leveraging the theory of infinite-width neural networks, we propose a framework of analysis for GANs explicitly modeling a large variety of discriminator architectures under the alternating optimization setting.
+We show that the proposed framework more accurately models GAN training compared to prior approaches by deriving properties of the trained discriminator.
+We demonstrate the analysis opportunities of the proposed modeling by studying the generated distribution that we find to follow a gradient flow on probability spaces minimizing some functional that we characterize.
+We further study the latter for specific GAN losses and architectures, both theoretically and empirically, notably using our public GAN analysis toolkit.
+We believe that this work will serve as a basis for more elaborate analyses, thus leading to more principled, better GAN models.

-\paragraph{Limitations.} Like all theoretical analyses, the proposed interpretation comes with its shortcomings, mostly tied to the NTK theory.
-In particular, this theory of infinite-width neural networks cannot in its current state model feature learning, which is an essential aspect of deep learning, although some progress have recently been made \citep{Geiger2020, Yang2020b}.
-Beyond NTK-related issues, our framework does not encompass gradient penalties in GANs, since we directly tackle the issues that led to their introduction; we leave these considerations for future work.

-\paragraph{Perspectives and broader impact.} \looseness=-1 We believe that this work and its accompanying analysis toolkit will serve as a basis for more elaborate analyses --\ e.g.\ extending results to a more general setting or taking into account the generator's architecture\ -- thus leading to more principled, better GAN models.

-\looseness=-1 As our work is mainly theoretical and does not deal with real-world data, it does not have direct broader negative impact on the society.
-However, the practical perspectives that it opens constitute an object of interrogation.
-Indeed, the developments of performant generative models can be the source of harmful manipulation \citep{Tolosana2020} and reproduction of existing biases in databases \citep{Jain2020}, especially as GANs are still misunderstood.
-While such negative effects should be considered, attempt such as ours at explaining generative models might also lead to ways to mitigate potential harms.